cosmos/iavl/docs/proof/proof.md

 ```

 If we generate a proof for a range of keys, we can use this both to prove any of the keys in the
-range, as well as the absence of any keys that would be within it:
+range, as well as the absence of any keys that would have been within it:

 ```go
 // Note that the end key is not inclusive, so c is not in the proof